ks379294/cse15l-lab-reports/lab5.md

 ![test_sh.png](test_sh.png)

-The full command line (or lines) you ran to trigger the bug
+The full command line (or lines) you ran to trigger the bug: I typed `bash.sh` `<enter>`
 ```
 (base) administrator@Administrators-MacBook-Pro ed_stem_lab5 copy % bash test.sh
 ```
 ![cmd_trigger.png](cmd_trigger.png)

-A description of what to edit to fix the bug
+A description of what to edit to fix the bug:

+- The error was caused by an attempt to modify a list that is does not allow modification.
+- Instead of attempting to remove from the list, it uses an index to track which driver should be assigned to the passenger.
+- Since the `drivers` list is not modified in the process, it does not produce the `java.lang.UnsupportedOperationException`.

 You should actually set up and run the scenario from your screenshots.